18 Feb LADY BIRD

 How History Plays Its Part In Problems Loving and Letting Go

 For Christine “Lady Bird” McPherson (Saoirise Ronan) and her tirelessly opinionated, strong-willed, but (somewhere buried inside) loving mom Marion (Laurie Metcalf), separation is no easy task.
-To understand the all too obvious and painful struggles between them, we must turn to certain clues in Marion’s historical and psychological realties.
+To understand the all-too-obvious and painful struggles between them, we must turn to certain clues in Marion’s historical and psychological realities.
 What else can a psychoanalyst do?

 A Mom & Her Teenage Daughter

-As we enter the film we’re given a cameo view of the problems between Lady Bird and her mom.
-There’s closeness and connection – but it’s easily broken.
-The culprit is Marion’s need for control: “It’s nice to make things neat and clean,” she says, when straightening out the motel room bed.
+Lady Bird and her mom have problems.
+As we enter the film we’re given a cameo view.
+The closeness and connection are easily broken.
+The culprit is Marion’s need for control: “It’s nice to make things neat and clean,” she says when straightening out the motel room bed.
 This really means she can’t step into Lady Bird’s world with any kind of openness or curiosity because Lady Bird, with feelings and a mind of her own, messes with the internal “organization” of Marion’s own difficult feelings.

 I say organization in quotes.
 It’s not an organization that works well or is good for either of them.
 To keep her feelings in check, Marion is cutting, sarcastic, tightly wound, with a tense and sour look around her mouth much of the time she and Lady Bird are together.
 Marion’s demeaning comments are complicated.
 They’re retaliation of sorts, for her daughter not being what she expects.
 But more so, her demeaning comments are an outgrowth of Marion’s early and deep feelings of hurt and distrust when it comes to love.

 So, we watch them – Marion at the wheel of the car, driving home to Sacramento and Lady Bird in the passenger seat trying to take control of her life.
-Mother and daughter share a laugh at Lady Bird’s joke that the 21 hours and 5 minutes of the Grapes of Wrath book on tape that’s just ended is the exact amount of time they spent on their college trip.
-But, the wrath between them is quickly stirred when Lady Bird wants to listen to music and Marion has her own opinion about “taking in what they’ve just experienced” in silence.
+Mother and daughter share a laugh at Lady Bird’s joke that the 21 hours and 5 minutes of The Grapes of Wrath book on tape that’s just ended is the exact amount of time they spent on their college trip.
+Lady Bird wants to listen to music and Marion has her own opinion about “taking in what they’ve just experienced” in silence.
+And this stirs the wrath between them.

-Her mom’s need to have her way sets Lady Bird off and it all gets worse when she asserts her own ideas – and says she “hates California” and wants to go to college in the East.
+Her mom’s need to have her way sets Lady Bird off.
+And it all gets worse when she asserts her own ideas, saying she “hates California” and wants to go to college in the East.
 Because Marion can’t tolerate any kind of separateness, she’s not able to enter into a conversation about Lady Bird’s feelings or thoughts.
 Her go-to response is anger.

 One of their usual arguments begins: about Lady Bird, her future, and her sometimes too lackadaisical and provocative ways of being. (“Oh – you have the worst life, so you win.”
 “Of course you didn’t notice [that her father lost his job], you don’t think about anybody but yourself.”)